-UPDATED As of the release of January 2018 data, NAICS 452111 and 452112, as described below, were combined to form NAICS 452210—Department stores, which includes establishments known as department stores that have separate departments for general lines of new merchandise, such as apparel, jewelry, home furnishings, and toys, with no one merchandise line predominating.
+UPDATED In order to reflect changes in the 2017 NAICS classifications, 452111 and 452112 were combined as of January 2018 to form NAICS 452210—Department stores, which includes establishments known as department stores that have separate departments for general lines of new merchandise, such as apparel, jewelry, home furnishings, and toys, with no one merchandise line predominating.
 Department stores may sell perishable groceries, such as fresh fruits, vegetables, and dairy products, but such sales are insignificant.
 Department stores may have separate customer checkout areas in each department, central customer checkout areas, or both.

-NAICS 45231—General merchandise stores, including Warehouse Clubs and Supercenters includes establishments such as warehouse clubs and supercenters that typically are engaged in retailing a general line of groceries in combination with general lines of new merchandise, such as apparel, furniture, and appliances.
+NAICS 452310—Other general merchandise stores includes establishments such as warehouse clubs and supercenters that typically are engaged in retailing a general line of groceries in combination with general lines of new merchandise, such as apparel, furniture, and appliances.
 This industry also includes variety-type stores that retail a general line of new merchandise in limited amounts, with none of the lines predominating.

 NAICS 453, Miscellaneous Store Retailers